tareqalhammoodi/TextFieldStyle-Swift/README.md

-## An extension to add border bottom to UITextField - Swift
+## An extension to style UITextField and add bottom border to it - Swift

 ### Sample
 <p align="center">